agile-dev-assignments/project-proposal-aa5456/README.md

 ## Project title

-IvyScanner: scan and edit your documents.
+IvyScanner: scan and translate your documents.

 ### What?